One Web Console

 Otomi Teams

 Teams are isolated spaces on Kubernetes and can be used for Projects, DevOps teams, or even DTAP.
 Platform admins can use the self-service flags to delegate permissions to a team.
 When a flag is set, members of the team can configure ingress for public exposure, change alerting receivers, change the OIDC group id or even change team resource quotas.
-By default all internal network traffic between Teams is disabled.
+By default all internal network traffic between Teams is disabled

-Otomi Services
+Otomi services

 A service in Otomi is a feature to configuring ingressfor pre-deployed Kubernetes or to create new Knative services.
 Otomi will automatically create all ingress resources and configuration needed, including certificates, Istio virtual services, DNS records, or even an Oauth2 proxy for Single Sign-On.